zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 Assuming you have setup oci using ```oci setup config``` change directories to /opt/oracle/tools/python/ and you will see two directories **sdk** and **apps**

-- Using nano, Edit your /root/.oci/config file and add the compartmentid line at the bottom like so:
+- Edit your /root/.oci/config file and add the compartmentid line at the bottom like so:

 ![](./images/1100/compartmentid.png)

 ### **APPLICATION EXAMPLE**:

-- Please change directories to: **/opt/oracle/tools/nodejs/apps**
+- /opt/oracle/tools/nodejs/apps

 In this simple node application we are connecting to the database